ratulm/strands-playground/README.md

 Thanks to [openevolve](https://github.com/algorithmicsuperintelligence/openevolve), I could find examples to play with.
 Two such examples in this repo, examples/function_minimination and examples/circle_packing_with_artifacts, are from openevolve, with some minor changes to remove dependence of openevolve classes.

-As I could run the examples on both openevolve and my code, I was curious how they compare.
-So, I did a completely unscientific comparison for fun.
-The two systems are using different models (Sonnet-4 vs an ensemble of Gemini-2.5-flash and Gemini-2.5-flash-lite) and different prompts.
+As I could run the examples on both openevolve and my code, I though it'd be fun to compare.
+So I did a completely unscientific comparison for fun.
+The two systems are using different prompts and models (Sonnet-4 vs an ensemble of Gemini-2.5-flash and Gemini-2.5-flash-lite).

 After cloning openevolve, I ran it with a command like the following: